geometor/graphs/README.md

-# Mutation Explorer for Simple Graphs
+# Exceptional Structures from Dynamics on Graphs

 This repository is currently a sandbox for mathematical investigations into exceptional structures and dynamics on graphs.